Guide

 Get started

 Fluxer monetization is no longer hypothetical.
 Arcalotl gives you the same subscription infrastructure that Discord communities have had for years, with better revenue protection and lower fees.
-Head to the Fluxer integration page to learn more, or explore the resources below.
+Head to the Fluxer setup guide to learn more, or explore the resources below.